hexpm/hex/README.md

 * Website

-* API keys, so that passwords are not stored on users machine

 * Package maintainers that can do releases

 * escript client for erlang users (should not require an elixir installation)